Learning Spanish with a magazine may never have crossed your mind.

 You’ll soon learn about everything from traditional Mexican cuisine to modern experiments in high-quality Andean restaurants.
 Plus, you’ll be learning by reading and doing.

-You already probably know and love National Geographic, a commanding presence in dentist office waiting rooms and grocery store magazine racks everywhere, so I don’t have to rave too much about their well-researched topics, gorgeous photography and highly personal, sentimental written features.
+You already probably know and love National Geographic, a commanding presence in dentist office waiting rooms and grocery store magazine racks everywhere.
+That means I don’t have to rave too much about their well-researched topics, gorgeous photography and highly personal, sentimental written features about the world we live in.
 Daydream about exotic locations, monumental cultural shifts, noble wild animals and heart-pounding adventures.

-The general National Geographic magazines dabbles here and there in culture, history, current events, nature and travel destinations, but you can absolutely focus on the Travel (Viajes) and History (Historia) editions depending on your personal interests.
+The general National Geographic magazine dabbles here and there in culture, history, current events, nature and travel destinations, but you can absolutely focus on specific sections or editions depending on your preferences.

 You’ll probably need to defer to Google for answers regarding who’s who and what’s what, but you’ll become astoundingly well-informed in the process.
 This is important for advanced learners, Spanish students living abroad and especially those approaching fluency.